 Approved for use through 07/31/2015.
-OMI U.S. Patent and Trademark Office; U.S. DEPARTMENT OF C Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB con () trol number (Also referred to as FORM PTO-XXXX) REQUEST FOR SUPPLEMENTAL EXAMINATION TRANSMITTAL FORM PART B - LIST OF ITEMS OF INFORMATION - Page 2 nt number for which supplemental examination is requested Issue Date tems of information (no more than 12) submitted herewith as part of this request for supplemental nination of the above- identified patent are included in the following list: OTHER DOCUMENTS Cite No. 1 Document Information (include, where appropriate, name of the author, title of the article, book, magazine, journal, serial, symposium, catalog, etc., publication date, page(s), volume-issue number(s), publisher, city and/or country where published.
-If a court document, identify the specific court, the designation (case citation or numeric designation), the title of the document, and the date submitted in court.
+OME B/59 (07-12) B 0651-0064 U.S. Patent and Trademark Office; U.S. DEPARTMENT OF C Under the Paperwork Reduction Act of 1995, no persons are required to respond to a collection of information unless it displays a valid OMB con ntrol number.
+(Also referred to as FORM PTO-XXXX) REQUEST FOR SUPPLEMENTAL EXAMINATION TRANSMITTAL FORM) PART B - LIST OF ITEMS OF INFORMATION - Page 2 Pater nt number for which supplemental examination is requested Issue Date tems of information (no more than 12) submitted herewith as part of this request for supplemental nination of the above- identified patent are included in the following list: TAU Cite OTHER DOCUMENTS Document Information (include, where appropriate, name of the author, title of the article, book, magazine, journal, serial, symposium, catalog, etc., 1 No.1 publication date, page(s), volume-issue number(s), publisher, city and/or county where published.
+If a count document, identify the specific count, the designation (case citation or numeric designation), the title of the document, and the date submitted in court.
 If a declaration, include the type (e.g., 37 CFR 1.132 or 1.131), name of declarant, and the date of declaration.
-If an invoice or sales receipt, include the date issued and the name of the issuer (e.g., the name of the corporation or other place of business).
+If an invoice or sales receipt, include the date date and the name of the issuer (e.g., the name of the corporation or other place of business).
 If a discussion within the body of the request, include the pages of the request on which the discussion appears, and a description of the discussion (e.g., "discussion in request of why the claims are patentable under 35 U.S.C.
 101, pages 7-11.")
 For all other materials, include, where appropriate, the title, author, date, and any descriptive information that would describe the document.)
 T 2

-1 Applicant's unique citation designation number (optional).
-2 Applicant is to place a check mark here if English language Translation is attached.
+1 Applicant's unique citation designation number (optional).2 Applicant is to place a check mark here if English language Translation is attached.